26 Types of Thank You Emails for Your Customers in 2022

 An automated Thank you email is crucial to increase user engagement and brand loyalty.

 Nevertheless, they remain largely underestimated and untapped.
+Why is that?

 Essentially, these emails increase interaction potential between businesses and customers/users/visitors, etc.